torrejonv/teranode/testenv-readme.md

-# UBSV Docker Setup Guide
+# TERANODE Docker Setup Guide

-This guide will walk you through the steps to set up and run ubsv Docker containers for our project.
+This guide will walk you through the steps to set up and run teranode Docker containers for our project.

 ## Prerequisites